nicolasartman/quickgrade/README.md

 -----
 - No the need for physical organization and distribution of submissions.
 Takes up 0 desk space and no room in your office!
 - Instant export to csv for integrating into your existing digital gradebook (future: configurable export format)
-- Instantly view metrics on assignments and the course overall
-- Highlight key words or phrases in your choice of colors, to quickly pinpoint problem (and success) areas.

 Fairness
 --------